Symposium and Workshop

 The workshop will feature parallel sessions with talks by Center staff, postdocs and students, along with panel discussions and brainstorming sessions to refine the Center’s research agenda in nonequilibrium quantum phenomena and help set directions for the field.

-Location: Center for Computational Quantum Physics, Flatiron Institute, 162 5th Avenue, 9th floor, New York, NY
+Location: Center for Computational Quantum Physics, Flatiron Institute, 162 5th Avenue, 2nd, 3rd, and 9th floor, New York, NY

 Dr. Dmitri Basov is the Higgins Professor of Physics at Columbia University, and Director of Columbia’s Energy Frontier Research Center on Programmable Quantum Materials.
 Basov’s research interest focus on the experimental physics of quantum materials, with a particular focus on infrared/optical nano-spectroscopy and nano-imaging of correlated electron systems and of unconventional superconductivity.
 He received his PhD in physics from the Academy of Sciences of the USSR in 1991, and held positions at McMaster University, Brookhaven National Laboratory and the University of California San Diego’s Department of Physics, before moving to Columbia in 2016.
 Basov received numerous prizes and awards, including the Isakson Prize of the American Physical Society and the Humboldt Prize (Germany).
 In 2019, he was named Vannevar Bush Faculty Fellow by the U.S. Department of Defense.
 He is a fellow of the American Physical Society and the American Association for the Advancement of Science.